dotnet/docs/docs/core/deploying/publish.md

 ## Step-by-step examples

 Both Self-Contained and Framework-Dependent deployments for your app can be created using either Visual Studio or the CLI.
+The Visual Studio publish experience also offers the ability to create a single file app for both of these types of deployments.

 For step-by-step examples of deploying .NET Core apps with CLI tools, see [Deploying .NET Core Apps with CLI Tools](deploy-with-cli.md).